 - The legislative basis of the termination, e.g. subsection 29(3)(a) of the Public Service Act 1999

 - The employee’s name

 - The delegate’s signature.

 You need to submit your employee’s exit date and reason in your next contribution file – that information will flow through to our system when you submit that file.
-There’s no departmental report to complete for PSSap customers.
+There’s no departmental report to complete for PSSap members.

 PSSap members who are made redundant and aren’t able to claim their benefit yet may be able to keep their PSSap account and take it with them to their next job, no matter where they go.
 PSSap members need to have completed 12 continuous months of eligible employment to be able to continue contributing to PSSap in any employment.

 PSSap members who are able (and want) to claim their benefit or want to roll it to another fund can complete the Withdrawing your super form.

 You may also like...